schnell-einfach-pak-choi-mit-couscous

 Step 1 of 6:

-Heat the corn oil in a Fissler pan, toast the peanuts in it, and season with salt.
-Remove the peanuts and set aside about ¼ of the amount (the nicest ones) for garnish.
-Purée the rest and the butter with a mixer to a fine cream.
+Heat the corn germ oil in a Fissler Frying Pan, toast the peanuts in it, and season with salt.
+Remove the peanuts and set aside about ¼ of them (the prettiest ones) for garnish.
+Puree the rest with the butter using a blender until smooth and creamy.

 Step 2 of 6:

-Lightly sauté the light pak choi stems in the oil remaining in the Fissler pan, remove them, and place them in the steaming insert of the Fissler pressure cooker.
-Add the green pak choi leaves (untoasted) and set aside.
+Lightly fry the pale pak choi stalks in the oil remaining in the Fissler Frying Pan, remove them, and place them in the steamer insert of the Fissler Pressure Cooker.
+Add the green pak choi leaves (unfried) and set aside.

 Step 3 of 6:

-Add the garlic, vanilla bean, and broth to the Fissler pressure cooker, place the lid on according to instructions, and close the Fissler pressure cooker.
-Set the cooking indicator to the steam cooking function and bring the broth to a boil over high heat.
+Add the garlic, vanilla pod, and stock to the Fissler Pressure Cooker, place the Lid on according to the instructions, and close the Fissler Pressure Cooker.
+Set the Cooking Indicator to the steam-cooking function and bring the stock to the boil over high heat.

 Step 4 of 6:

-Open the Fissler pressure cooker according to instructions, add the couscous, place the perforated Fissler steaming insert over the couscous using the tripod in the Fissler pressure cooker.
-Place the lid on according to instructions and close the pot, leave the cooking indicator on the steam cooking setting and cook for approx. 8 minutes at minimum temperature.
+Open the Fissler Pressure Cooker according to the instructions, add the couscous, and place the perforated Fissler steamer insert on the tripod inside the Fissler Pressure Cooker above the couscous.
+Put the Lid on according to the instructions and close the pot, leave the Cooking Indicator on the steam-cooking setting, and cook for about 8 minutes at the lowest temperature.

 Step 5 of 6:

-After the cooking time has ended, open the Fissler pressure cooker according to instructions, remove the Fissler steaming insert, remove the vanilla bean and garlic clove, fluff the couscous with a fork, and season with salt, pepper, and cumin.
+Once the cooking time is up, open the Fissler Pressure Cooker according to the instructions, remove the Fissler steamer insert, take out the vanilla pod and the garlic clove, fluff the couscous with a fork, and season with salt, pepper, and cumin.

 Step 6 of 6:

-Arrange the pak choi on the plates, add the couscous, spread some peanut cream on top, and decorate with the whole peanuts that were set aside.
+Arrange the pak choi on plates, add the couscous, spread a little peanut cream on top, and decorate with the reserved whole peanuts.